greatfire/curl-apple/README.md

 Pre-compiled libcurl framework for iOS and macOS applications!
 Automatically updated within 24-hours of a new release of curl.

+Let me know if you need tvOS and/or watchOS too.
+This project is prepared to provide these, but there's no point to waste space and time if nobody needs it.

 ## Using the pre-compiled framework

 1. Download and extract curl.xcframework.zip from the latest release